 - Waste Disposal Bags/Disposable Litter Box/Potty Pads: For dogs, make sure to have waste disposal bags.
 If weather prevents your dog from going outside, use potty pads to designate a bathroom area.
 If you can, purchase disposable litter boxes for your cat.

 Though perhaps not as essential as those listed above, these important items can also provide peace of mind to you and your pet during stressful situations.

 - Flashlight: Keeping a flashlight on hand is good for multiple reasons.
 Don’t forget some extra batteries!

 - Calming Products: Adjusting to new surroundings can be difficult and often a pet is attuned to your own mood and energy.

 - A Recent Photo of Each Pet: Preferably one with both you and the pet in the picture.
 This will help establish ownership in cases of mistaken identity.

-- Battery-Operated Radio: Keeping in touch with the world, and the local news and weather could be a lifesaver.
+- Multi-Powered Radio: Keeping in touch with the world, and the local news and weather could be a lifesaver.